 It has always been dangerous to follow Jesus openly.
 Even all by one of the Apostles were murdered for their choice.
 If they killed God who came in the flesh as Christ, why would they kill us who follow Him?

-Just this month, former President George W. Bush stated, concerning his decision of invade the country of Iraq in 2002 and ‘relieve’ Saddam Hussein of his Presidential duties, “I will say definitely the world is better off without Saddam Hussein in power, as are 25 million people who now have a chance to live in freedom,” Apparently the 25 million people whom Mr. Bush is referring to are not the hundreds of thousand Catholic-Christians in Iraq who are being kidnapped, tortured, having their homes and Churches burned and bomb on a daily basis.
+Former President George W. Bush stated, concerning his decision of invade the country of Iraq in 2002 and ‘relieve’ Saddam Hussein of his Presidential duties, “I will say definitely the world is better off without Saddam Hussein in power, as are 25 million people who now have a chance to live in freedom,” Apparently the 25 million people whom Mr. Bush is referring to are not the hundreds of thousand Catholic-Christians in Iraq who are being kidnapped, tortured, having their homes and Churches burned and bomb on a daily basis.
 It has gotten so bad that a Syrian Orthodox Catholic Bishop has called for all Iraqi Christians to leave their homeland, adding, “Since 2003, there has been no protection for Christians.
 We’ve lost many people and they’ve bombed our homes, our churches, monasteries.”

-Just last week some 58 people attending Mass at Our Lady of Salvation Church in the Karrada neighborhood of central Baghdad were murdered; including women, children and two priests.
+Around November 1, 2010, some 58 people attending Mass at Our Lady of Salvation Church in the Karrada neighborhood of central Baghdad were murdered; including women, children and two priests.
 The assailants took more than 100 people hostage in a standoff that ended after police stormed the Church two hours later.
 At least 25 of those killed were hostages.
 The kidnappers were demanding the release of al-Qaeda prisoners from Iraqi and Egyptian jails, Al Jazeera’s Rawya Rageh reported from Baghdad.

-The Islam State of Iraq (an al-Qaida front group claiming responsibility for the attack) claims that female Muslims were being held against their will in Coptic Catholic-Christian monasteries in Egypt.
+The Islamic State of Iraq (an al-Qaida front group claiming responsibility for the attack) claims that female Muslims were being held against their will in Coptic Christian monasteries in Egypt.
 On November 2nd they stated on their website that all Christians in Iraq will be “extirpated and dispersed”; that “all Christian centers, organizations and institutions, leaders and followers, are legitimate targets for the muhajideen wherever they can reach them”; and that they “will open upon them the doors of destruction and rivers of blood.”

 This sounds scary, but this is nothing different that what the followers of Christ have endured since the beginning.
 It was not so many centuries ago in the United States and England where Catholics were having their Churches burned, not allowed to vote, own land, and other forms of persecutions at the hands of those who said they love Jesus.
 And this is the type of persecution that goes on in the Middle East, Asia, Africa, and India all day, every day.